-Indeed, that in itself is an example of Abba’s great mercy.
-And His sense of humor.
+Given my childhood’s pattern, it’s amazing that I now write about God’s grace.
+That in itself is an example of Abba’s great mercy… And His sense of humor.

-That child who once insisted that the other children on the playground follow the rules to the letter of the law, however, learned the hard way that she herself fails again and again to keep every law perfectly.
-And often inadvertently.
+Over time, that child who once insisted that the other children on the playground follow the rules to the letter of the law learned that she repeatedly failed to keep the law perfectly.

-Even though I have long regretted the hurt I caused with my overzealous, outspoken sincerity, I nevertheless take some comfort in knowing that the apostle Paul tread a similar path.
+And yes, I have long regretted the hurt I caused in my youth due to my overzealous, outspoken sincerity; yet, I find comfort in knowing that the apostle Paul tread a similar path.

 Paul, or Saul as he was called at the time, had “rule making and following” down pat.

-And on that road to Damascus, Saul suddenly encountered incarnate God.
+And on the Damascus road, Saul suddenly encountered the incarnate God.
 The young Pharisee discovered firsthand that rules were a poor substitute for a relationship with God Himself.

 Although Christ asked Saul, “Why are you persecuting me?”
 Saul’s conversion revolved not around what Saul had done but rather upon the identity of Christ.